Peter Jameson

-Peter Jameson (born 21 April 1993) is an English professional footballer who plays as a goalkeeper for club Darlington on loan from Gateshead.
+Peter Jameson (born 21 April 1993) is an English professional footballer who plays as a goalkeeper for National League club Gateshead.
 He has played in the Football League for Harrogate Town.

 Career

 Jameson was born in Sunderland.
 He played youth football with Middlesbrough, where he was a training goalkeeper for the first-team players.
 He later played in non-league football for Consett and Sunderland Ryhope Community Association, before signing for Darlington in October 2013.
 He moved on loan to South Shields in March 2017.
 After 119 league and 12 cup appearances for Darlington, he left the club by mutual consent in August 2017 and signed for Blyth Spartans.
 He moved to York City in June 2019, before signing for Football League club Harrogate Town in May 2022.

 On 4 July 2023, Jameson signed for Hartlepool United on a season-long loan.
 Having started the season as the second-choice goalkeeper behind Joel Dixon, he made his Hartlepool debut in a 2–1 home win against Wealdstone in early September.
 After losing his spot as number one the following month, he regained the starting position in March amidst a change of management.
 He made 21 appearances for Hartlepool United in total.
 At the end of the 2023–24 season, he was released by Harrogate.

 In July 2024, Jameson returned to former club Darlington, where he was reunited with his former York manager Steve Watson, who said: "In my opinion, Pete is the best keeper at this level.
 When he was with me at York, he saved us numerous points, and since then, he has gained more experience in the Football League and the National League and got even better."

 On 8 July 2025, Jameson joined National League side Gateshead as a player-coach.
 The same day however, he returned to Darlington on a season-long loan deal with a recall clause.
+On 6 April 2026, he rejoined Darlington on an emergency loan.

+On 31 August 2026, he scored a goal from his own box.